eugenelin89/vcb_connect_backend/CODEX_PROMPT.md

 5. Ensure `.env.example` exists with the following placeholders:
    - `SECRET_KEY`
    - `DEBUG=True`
-   (Note: SQLite will be used for development, so no database URL is required.)
+   (Note: SQLite will be used for development, so no database URL is required in the example file.
+For staging/production deployments, set `DATABASE_URL` to point to the PostgreSQL instance.)
-6. Configure Django `settings.py` to use **SQLite 3** for development:
+6. Configure Django `settings.py` to use **SQLite 3** for development, while allowing `DATABASE_URL` (PostgreSQL) to override in production:
    ```python
    DATABASES = {
        "default": {